 The DMM has a statistics feature that lets the user see statistical information for the measurements made.
 Table 5-1 lists the statistics available along with a brief description.
-The statistics start when the user pushes the key or the statistics are reset.
+The statistics start when the user pushes the statistics are reset.